armory3d/haxebullet/README.md

 [Hello World](http://bulletphysics.org/mediawiki-1.5.8/index.php/Hello_World) for C++ targets

-In order to get C++ build to work you need to add 'haxebullet/cpp/bullet' directory into your build process so compiler is able to find it.
+In order to get C++ build to work you need to add 'haxebullet/cpp/bullet' directory into your build process so compiler is able to find bullet sources.

 ``` hx
 var groundShape = BtStaticPlaneShape.create(BtVector3.create(0, 1, 0).value, 1);